zigster64/zts/README.md

 ## The contents of data Sections are comptime known

-The data returned from `s(data, section_name)` is comptime known ... which means that it can in turn be passed to Zig standard print functions as a formatting string.
+The data returned from `s(template, section_name)` is comptime known ... which means that it can in turn be passed to Zig standard print functions as a formatting string.

 ```